Joc Pederson Player Props: Giants vs. Rockies

 Joc Pederson At The Plate

-- Pederson is hitting .229 with four doubles, a triple, five home runs and 15 walks.
+- Pederson has four doubles, a triple, five home runs and 16 walks while hitting .218.

-- He has homered in 18.5% of his games this season, and 5% of his plate appearances.
+- In 17.9% of his games this season, he has hit a long ball, and 4.7% of his trips to the dish.

-- Pederson has driven home a run in 12 games this season (44.4%), including more than one RBI in 22.2% of his games.
+- Pederson has an RBI in 12 of 28 games this season, with multiple RBI in six of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.